Overview of the Irish education system

 Education is compulsory for children in Ireland from the ages of 6 to 16 or until students have completed 3 years of second-level education.

 The Irish education system is made up of primary, second, third-level and further education.
 State-funded education is available at all levels, unless you choose to send your child to a private school.

 Pre-school education is usually provided by privately funded childcare facilities or providers.
 The Early Childhood Care and Education (ECCE) Scheme provides free early childhood care and education for children of pre-school age.
 Some pre-school initiatives focused on children at risk are funded by the Department of Education and Skills.

 Children do not have to attend school until the age of 6 but children may begin school the September following their fourth birthday.

 Primary schools are generally privately owned by religious communities (or boards of governors) but are State-funded.

-Second-level education consists of a 3-year junior cycle followed by a 2-year or 3-year senior cycle depending on whether an optional Transition Year is taken following the Junior Certificate examination.
+Second-level education consists of a 3-year junior cycle followed by a 2-year or 3-year senior cycle depending on whether an optional Transition Year is taken following the Junior Certificate or Junior Cycle (JCPA) examination.

 Students generally start the junior cycle at the age of 12.
-The Junior Certificate is taken after 3 years.
+The Junior Certificate or JCPA is taken after 3 years.

-Transition Year follows the Junior Certificate examination.
+Transition Year follows the Junior Certificate or Junior Cycle examination.
 This year is free from formal examinations and allows students to experience a wide range of educational inputs, including work experience.

 During their final 2 years in the senior cycle, students take one of 3 programmes, each leading to a State examination - the established Leaving Certificate, the Leaving Certificate Vocational Programme or the Leaving Certificate Applied.